GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/06.551-560/04.There-Is-a-Land-of-Corn-and-Wine/docs.md

 ---
+title: |
-title: 554.
-There Is a Land of Corn and Wine
+    554. There Is a Land of Corn and Wine - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 554.
+There Is a Land of Corn and Wine.
+There is a land of corn and wine,  And all its joys will soon be mine;  There shines undimmed one blissful day,  For earth's dark night has passed away.
+    keywords:  |
-    keywords: Church Hymnal, There Is a Land of Corn and Wine, There is a land of corn and wine, O Beulah land! sweet Beulah land!
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Is a Land of Corn and Wine, There is a land of corn and wine.
+O Beulah land! sweet Beulah land!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 554. THERE IS A LAND OF CORN AND WINE
+####  Church Hymnal 1941,

 ```txt
 1.